ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 * The combined list of PV names in the referenced snapshots must not contain duplicates.
 This is checked for each item dropped into the list when editing a composite snapshot.
 If duplicates are detected, an error dialog is shown.

-* Snapshots and composite snapshots cannot be deleted if referenced in a composite snapshot.
+* Snapshots and composite snapshots cannot be deleted if referenced in any composite snapshot.
+This is indicated by disabling the Delete context menu item.

 Edit Composite Snapshot using drag-n-drop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^